StarRocks/demo/documentation-samples/hudi/readme.md

 ### Demo of StarRocks using Hudi External Catalog on MinIO + HMS

+> [!NOTE]
+>  We have more a more complex example/tutorial at https://github.com/StarRocks/demo/tree/master/documentation-samples/datalakehouse that shows you writing Hudi and then using Onetable.dev to convert Hudi into Apache Iceberg and Delta Lake and then querying the all 3 open table format types in StarRocks.

 1. Start the environment

 `docker compose up --detach --wait --wait-timeout 60`